japanoise/tewibot/README.md

 Having done that, test out the functionality by using the `&danbooru tag` command.
 If you have family members, you can add a tag to be associated with them using `&tag tag name` and fetch pictures using the `&pic` command.

+## Forks

+- [EmiBot](https://github.com/EmiSu9999/EmiBot) is EmiSu9999's fork of Tewibot.
+  It's broadly similar but more dialled towards usage in r/waifuism's Discord.
+- I'm told that at some point a fork of Tewibot called Reisenbot was running in /mai/'s Discord.